anemomylos/anemomylos/README.md

 👋 Hi, I’m @anemomylos.

-I'm the developer of Easyjoin and some other apps.
+I'm the developer of EasyJoin and some other apps.
 I'm not sure why I'm editing this file, but now that I've started I can't leave it half done.

 You can read about my apps at https://easyjoin.net and chat with me on Reddit (https://www.reddit.com/user/anemomylos).